-Recipe and photos by Amy Green, M.Ed., author of Simply Sugar & Gluten-Free, a blog about eating well, eliminating refined sugars and wheat, and maintaining a healthy weight.
+Recipe and photos of these vegan health bar cookies are by Amy Green, M.Ed., author of Simply Sugar & Gluten-Free, a blog about eating well, eliminating refined sugars and wheat, and maintaining a healthy weight.
 Over the years she’s learned that eating healthier doesn’t equal deprivation.
 Look for Amy’s first cookbook, “Simply Sugar & Gluten-Free: 120 Easy & Delicious Recipes You Can Make in 20 Minutes or Less,” which was released in February 2011.

 “These cookies have been quite popular on my blog, not only because they’re free of all the major allergens but they’re just sweet enough to get your sweet tooth under control and won’t cause any guilt.
 Best of all, they’re made with ingredients you can find at any grocery store.
 Though I make them gluten-free, some of the people that read my blog have shared their successful wheat variations which makes this healthy-enough-to-be-a-snack cookie recipe versatile enough for anyone to use.